 - Changing calendar preferences This article describes how to change the preferences (name, color, location etc.) of a single calendar.

 - Lightning User Interface This article describes the Lightning user interface.
 (Lightning is a popular calendar add-on for Thunderbird.)

 - Configuring Lightning This article describes how to configure the Lightning add-on for Thunderbird.

 - Changing the Date or Time of an Event This article describes how to change the date or time of an event.
-If you need more information about creating a calendar and an event, please see the Working with events article.

 - Creating a recurring event This article describes how to create a recurring event in the Lightning calendar add-on for Thunderbird.